 Difference in Design

-French press, on the other hand provides no pressure on the coffee.
-You just pour the coarsely ground coffee into the Press, add water and wait.
+French press, on the other hand provides little to almost no pressure on the coffee.
+You just pour the coarsely ground coffee into the French Press, add water and wait.
 This removes a lot of variables, either good or bad, that could effect the coffee taste as all you have to do wait 4 minutes and press the plunger in order to keep the grounds at the bottom.

 Time To Make

 The AeroPress brewing time is shorter than the French Press.
-If you are someone on a serious time crunch and you need to have a cup as quick as possible the go with the AeroPress as it takes about 1:30 to brew (Check out these Aeropress Recipes)
+If you are someone on a serious time crunch and you need to have a cup as quick as possible the go with the AeroPress as there recipes that you can use that take as little as about 1:30 to brew (Check out these Aeropress Recipes)